lillianpetersen/lillianpetersen.github.io/bio.md

 What does climate change have a huge impact on?
 Crop production.
 Now I determined the relationship between heat extremes and crop yields, and used these assumptions to predict crop production through 2100 in every US county, for 2 different emissions scenarios.
 I also learned valuable scientific writing skills and after much work published this work in the peer-reviewed journal MDPI Climate.
 <br>
 <br>
-But I wanted to expand my research to reach underresourced communities that don't have access to reliable monitoring of weather and crop health.
-So I turned to satellite imagery, which is available all over the world.
-I created an early warning system to predict crop yields in every country in Africa 3-4 months before the harvarst.
-To do this, I processed over 15 terabytes of data, requiring me to become comfortable sshing onto larger machines and writing code that can be run in parallel on multiple nodes.
-During this time I also discovered vim and have never gone back.
+I wanted to expand my research to reach underresourced communities that don't have access to reliable monitoring of weather and crop health.
+So I turned to satellite imagery and created an early warning system to predict crop yields in every country in Africa 3-4 months before the harvarst.
+I processed over 15 terabytes of data, which required me to become comfortable sshing onto larger machines and running code in parallel.
+I also discovered vim and have never gone back.
 <br>
 <br>
 For this work, I was invited to give seminars around the world, including at USAID, the USDA, the International Food Policy Research Institute (IFPRI), the Group on Earth Observations Global Agricultural Monitoring Initiative (GEOGLAM), and the Famine Early Warning Systems Network (FEWS Net).
 I was also an invited oral presenter at the Consortium of International Agricultural Research (CGAIR) Annual Meeting in both 2019 and 2020, and served as a panelist on their Data in a Crisis Climate special.
 I published this work in the peer-reviewed journal Remote Sensing, and for it I won many awards, including first palce at the Regeneron Science Talent Search in 2020.